mishelashala/intro-to-ddd/003-strategic-design.md

 Split the teams by delcaring a new fully independent context.

+### Big Ball of Mud

+When systems grow without consisten modeling and/or consistent boundaries they eventually become Big Balls of Mud (BBoM from now on).

+BBoM tend to keep growing and tend to become harder to work with over tiem.
+Logic inside BBoM become messy, contigent and confusing.

+Due to the lack of structure onBBoM understanding them becomes hard.
+When a change needs to be made it is usually applied as patch, instead of a well thought piece functionallity, only exarcerbating the problem.
+This produces an endless cycle: the code is hard to understand, because of that we introduce a patch, the patch makes the code harder to understand.

+It is extremely hard to "save" BBoM.
+The cost of labor is very intensive and the benefits -most of the time- are not worth the effort.
+It is better to quarantine BBoMs instead of refactoring them.

+Always be aware of systems that can become BBoM.
+Adopt practices that help you avoiding the decay of systems: TDD, unit testing, refactoring.

 [^modular-monoliths]: See [Modular Monoliths](http://www.kamilgrzybek.com/design/modular-monolith-primer/)
 [^micro-services]: See [Microservices](https://en.wikipedia.org/wiki/Microservices) on Wikipedia
 [^inverse-conway-s-manouver]: See [Inverse Conway's Manouver](https://ctocraft.com/blog/how-can-the-inverse-conway-manoeuvre-help-drive-organisational-change/)